 The South Yorkshire Police Department, in a tweet, openly says “offensive or insulting comments, online, in person or in writing” must be reported and “will not be tolerated.”

 In addition to reporting hate crime, please report non-crime hate incidents, which can include things like offensive or insulting comments, online, in person or in writing.
 Hate will not be tolerated in South Yorkshire.
 Report it and put a stop to it #HateHurtsSY pic.twitter.com/p2xf6OLoQZ

 — SouthYorkshirePolice (@syptweet) September 9, 2018

 The Suffolk Police Department, on its website, states that activity that is not a problem among most citizens can in fact be criminal when one of the special aggrieved groups comes into play.
 “Full recognition is given to the fact that individual incidents, which may appear minor in nature to some, are far more serious when part of a pattern of behaviour directed at members of a minority group,” the department writes.
 This is nothing short of a direct acknowledgment of a double standard when it comes to police enforcement.

 Those who may anticipate an eventual climb-down by U.K. police as the folly of this situation becomes more evident should ponder what progressivism is truly about.
 At its core is a fervid religious-like belief that the future must constantly be marked by change.
 Change is progress, and to go back on something novel is to betray the ever-progressive future.
 The U.K. police and the new authoritarians who want to push us into that sad world cannot pull away from any step forward.
-There is no going back, and they will incarcerate you if you try.We value your comments!
-Please weigh in on our comment section below.
+There is no going back, and they will incarcerate you if you try.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com